ar-io/docs/docs/src/gateway-network.md

             <th>allowDelegatedStaking</th>
             <td>boolean</td>
             <td>no</td>
-            <td class="align-left">The Gateway Operator can allow or disallow other wallets to stake IO tokens on the Gateway.</td>
+            <td class="align-left">The Gateway Operator can allow or disallow other wallets to stake ARIO tokens on the Gateway.</td>
         </tr>
         <tr>
             <th>delegatedRewardShareRatio</th>